kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

   - Is it an informed guess?
   - Is it what we were told by somebody on the street?
-  - Please report any supporting justification for our belief level (e.g., is it source quality?
+  - Please report any supporting justification for our belief level (e.g., is it because of the source quality?
 Our enlightened experience?
 Something else?)

-# Our flow for on-boarding data
+# Our flow for onboarding data

 - The process we follow has multiple stages